yukimi-inu/mono-event/README.md

 > **Note:** While mono-event excels in raw performance, each library has its own strengths.
 EventEmitter3 offers a familiar Node.js-like API, mitt and nanoevents prioritize minimal bundle size, and RxJS provides powerful reactive programming capabilities beyond simple event handling.

 > **Benchmark Environment:** Performance tests were conducted on macOS with an Apple M2 Ultra processor.
+Results are the average of 3 runs with 500,000 iterations and 500 listeners per event.

 To run the benchmarks yourself: